Stanbkrylix/Flashcards-part-2/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The challenge I encountered during building this app was getting and working with the flip card.

 ## License